sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     >**Note**: it may take several minutes for a Spark session to start.
 The notebook cell output text will read "Starting Spark session" during this time.

-13. Below the first code block, select **{ } Add Code** and add a new code block.
+13. Below the first code block, select **+** and add a new code cell.
 Enter and then run the following code to create a new SQL Pool table with machine anomaly data.

     ```scala
     // Ensure that this table does not already exist on your SQL Pool; otherwise, you will get an error!
     dfFlat.write.synapsesql("modernapp.dbo.MachineTelemetry", Constants.INTERNAL)
     ```

-14. After the code segment completes, select **{ } Add Code** and add a new block with the following code to ensure that the SQL pool has loaded correctly.
+14. After the code segment completes, select **+** and add a new cell with the following code to ensure that the SQL pool has loaded correctly.

     ```scala
     val sqldf = spark.read.synapsesql("modernapp.dbo.MachineTelemetry")